Tazhys/Retailable/README.md

 # Developers

-The main developer if this source is Tazhys#2665 my dms are open if you need to message me.
+The main developer of this source is Tazhys#2665 my dms are open if you need to message me.